Ultimate Madison Real Estate Investing Guide for 2026

 Median Gross Rent

-Median gross rent is a valid signal of the stability of a community’s rental market.
-The community’s verifiable information should show a median gross rent that steadily grows.
+Median gross rent is a good signal of the stability of a town’s lease market.
+The city’s verifiable information should demonstrate a median gross rent that reliably increases.

 Median Population Age

-You should consider a location’s median population age to estimate the portion of the population that might be renters.
-Search for a median age that is similar to the one of working adults.
-An aged populace will become a drain on community resources.
-An aging population will precipitate growth in property taxes.
+You should use a location’s median population age to approximate the percentage of the populace that could be tenants.
+You want to find a median age that is approximately the middle of the age of the workforce.
+An older populace will become a burden on municipal revenues.
+An older population can result in higher real estate taxes.

 Employment Industry Diversity